Lady Gaga Wedding Said To Be Over The Top: Singer Planning Extravagant Ceremony

 Gaga is said to be head over heels in love with Christian and she’s certain that they are going to last a lifetime, simply by how he has made her feel since getting together.

-Having a wedding this over the top is believed to be over the supposed fact that Lady Gaga believes this will be the only time she’ll tie the knot to someone because she feels that Christian will forever be committed to being with her.
+Having a wedding this over the top is believed to be over the supposed fact that Lady Gaga believes this will be the only time she’ll tie the knot to someone, because she feels that Christian will forever be committed to being with her.

-While there’s no doubt that Lady Gaga and her supposed fiancé share a close bond with one another, neither one of them has mentioned anything regarding an upcoming wedding, let alone an engagement.
+While there’s no doubt that Lady Gaga and her rumored fiance share a close bond with one another, neither one of them has mentioned anything regarding an upcoming wedding, let alone an engagement.

 Gaga is being very secretive about her plans, keeping most of her ideas under wraps from family and friends, but from what they’ve heard so far, she’s definitely looking to make it something that everyone will remember, including herself.